9 April 2017

 02 - Great Apes

-‘Great Apes’ is the proper track on the album and Wild Pink come across as the love child of Brand New and the Weakerthans, after one of them had an affair with Sparklehorse.
+‘Great Apes’ is the first track proper on Wild Pink and they come across as the love child of Jonah Matranga and the Weakerthans, after one of them had an affair with Sparklehorse.
 It is the blend of alternative rock and emo that would have been huge back in the late 1990’s, but is still sounding very solid in the here and now.
 It has a massive hook which acts as a chorus that sticks in your head, some random lyrics that will mean something to some people, and just sound like nice words to others, all packaged in a stomping song that will ignite a room in unison.

 03 - Broke On

 We have more heart-blistering melancholy from Wild Pink in ‘Broke On’, the guitar is loud on this one as it gives greater emphasis to the music.
 The lyrics jump from subject to subject, much in the same way that a cat jumps ledge to ledge.
 It starts off low and subtle, talking about the surrounding and PMA, but soon they explode into life and it becomes a loud number and it makes me smile.
 It’s fun just to immerse yourself into someone else’s vision and focus on the tune, knowing that the lyrics are just as important, and will mean more to others, which is also fine.